With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreGeisinger Community Medical Center Behavioral Health is one of mental health facilities in Scranton, Pennsylvania, located at 1800 Mulberry Street, 18510 zip code.
+Learn MoreGeisinger Community Medical Center Behavioral Health is a mental health facility in Scranton, PA, located at 1800 Mulberry Street, in the 18510 zip code.
 Geisinger Community Medical Center Behavioral Health provides hospital inpatient treatment.
-Geisinger Community Medical Center Behavioral Health provides cognitive behavioral therapy, psychotropic medication and trauma therapy to adults, young adults and seniors 65 or older.
+Geisinger Community Medical Center Behavioral Health provides group therapy, psychotropic medication and trauma therapy to young adults, adults and seniors 65 or older.
 Geisinger Community Medical Center Behavioral Health also supports seniors or older adults and people with serious mental illness.
-Additional services provided at Geisinger Community Medical Center Behavioral Health include chronic disease/illness management, family psychoeducation and illness management and recovery.
+Some other services available at Geisinger Community Medical Center Behavioral Health include chronic disease/illness management, family psychoeducation and illness management and recovery.

-Learn MoreMoses Taylor Hospital Senior Mental Health is a mental health clinic in Scranton, PA, located at 700 Quincy Avenue, 18510 zip code area.
+Learn MoreMoses Taylor Hospital Senior Mental Health is a mental health treatment clinic in Scranton, Pennsylvania, located at 700 Quincy Avenue, in the 18510 zip code.
 Moses Taylor Hospital Senior Mental Health provides hospital inpatient treatment.
-Moses Taylor Hospital Senior Mental Health offers group therapy, activity therapy and psychotropic medication to seniors 65 or older and adults.
+Moses Taylor Hospital Senior Mental Health provides electroconvulsive therapy, group therapy and psychotropic medication to adults and seniors 65 or older.
 Moses Taylor Hospital Senior Mental Health also supports seniors or older adults and people with Alzheimer's or dementia.

 Learn MoreEihab Human Services is a mental health facility in Tunkhannock, PA, located at 1200 South Route 92, in the 18657 zip code.
 Eihab Human Services provides residential treatment.
-Eihab Human Services provides psychotropic medication, group therapy and couples/family therapy to children / adolescents.
-Eihab Human Services also supports people with trauma, people requiring dual diagnosis treatment and LGBT.
-Some other services available at Eihab Human Services include court-ordered outpatient treatment, suicide prevention services and education services.
+Eihab Human Services provides individual psychotherapy, activity therapy and trauma therapy to children / adolescents.
+Eihab Human Services also supports people requiring dual diagnosis treatment, LGBT and people with trauma.
+Some other services available at Eihab Human Services include case management, court-ordered outpatient treatment and education services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.